hgrf/racine/README.md

 If you want to use SSL, add the certificate `server.crt` and key `server.key` in the folder `racine/ssl`.
 Also create a file `server_name.txt` which contains the server name.

+## Using the Desktop app

+The latest Racine desktop application can be downloaded from the [Releases](https://github.com/hgrf/racine/releases) page.
+This demo application saves all data locally and can be used to get an idea of Racine's features and to take notes for yourself.

 ## For developers: getting started

 ### Installation of development server